- What is it?

 Causes of Rhinosinusitis

 Bacteria.
-When the symptoms get worse after 5 days or persist for more than 10 days, this is called acute bacterial rhinosinusitis.
-It is a bacterial superinfection of a mucous membrane that has been affected by an acute viral infection or common cold.
+When the symptoms get worse after 5 days or persist for more than 10 days, this is called acute bacterial it is called post-viral rhinosinusitis.
+To diagnose bacterial rhinosinusitis, certain long-lasting symptoms are required, along with at least 3 of the following: fever > 38°C, worsening of the disease, unilateral disease, severe facial pain and abnormal blood test results.
 According to the European position paper on rhinosinusitis and nasal polyps (EPOS 2012) the bacteria most frequently isolated are Streptococcus pneumoniae, Haemophilus influenzae and Moxarella catarrhalis.
 Other species, such as streptococci, anaerobic bacteria and Staphylococcus aureus, are also isolated at lower percentages.

 Risk factors associated with Rhinosinusitis